oddbird/oddleventy/content/workshops/cascading-styles-deep.md

 #### First, Do No Harm

 CSS is fundamentally different from other languages or design tools, built around a radical vision for contextual style and user-control.
 We’ll dig into the practical implications of that vision, and how the ‘grain’ of the language can guide us to more performant and resilient styles.

 #### Cascading & Inheritance

 A deep-dive into the algorithms that take us from simple property/value declarations to a fully-styled web application.
-Along the way, we’ll explore new features like nesting, cascade layers, scope, and the :has() selector.
+Along the way, we’ll explore new features like nesting, cascade layers, scope, and the `:has()` selector.

 ### 2. Dynamic Systems: Custom Properties & Value Resolution

 #### Custom Properties Reveal the Matrix

 CSS custom properties (aka “variables”) expose the internals of CSS value resolution and error recovery.
 What does it even mean for properties to become ‘invalid at computed value time’?
 And how can we use these CSS internals to our advantage, developing more robust and dynamic style systems?

 #### CSS Variables in Practice

+Practical use-cases,
-Practical use-cases, and interactive exercises related to CSS variables and functions…
+and interactive exercises related to CSS variables and functions.

 ### 3. Intrinsic Layouts: Distributing Space

 #### Flowing & Flexing

-Unlike the printed page, web content and context can be unpredictable.
+Unlike the printed page,
+web content and context can be unpredictable.
 CSS provides tools to manage that uncertainty, aligning & distributing objects on the page.
-We’ll talk about normal flow, intrinsic and extrinsic sizing, logical properties, box sizing & alignment, and the flexible box model.
+We’ll talk about normal flow,
+intrinsic and extrinsic sizing, logical properties, box sizing & alignment, and the flexible box model.

 #### Flex & Alignment in Practice

+Practical use-cases,
-Practical use-cases, and interactive exercises related to distributing space…
+and interactive exercises related to distributing space.

 ### 4. Intrinsic Layouts: Defining Structure

 #### Defining Structure

 Sometimes we also need to impose external structure to create consistent and reliable layouts, even with unpredictable content.
-This is a full session dedicated to Grids & Sub-grids, the multiple ‘stages of squishiness’, and container queries.
+This is a full session dedicated to grid & subgrid, the multiple ‘stages of squishiness’, and container queries.

 #### Grids & Containers in Practice

+Practical use-cases,
-Practical use-cases, and interactive exercises related to defining layouts…
+and interactive exercises related to defining layouts.

 ### 5. Resilient Styles: Organizing Conventions

 #### Cascade Aligned Programming

 There are many conventions for organizing CSS, but the best systems all share underlying principles based on CSS itself.
-What would it mean to use The Cascade as our guide for writing maintainable CSS?
+What would it mean to use _the cascade_ itself as our guide for writing maintainable CSS?

-#### Modern AND Resilient
+#### Modern and Resilient

-CSS is designed to adapt to context – failing silently, and enhancing progressively.
+CSS is designed to adapt to context -- failing silently, and enhancing progressively.
 We have tools to manage that context and support everyone, without giving up on the latest features.
 The details may vary from project to project, but we’ll look at practical strategies for building an expressive and robust CSS system that works for you.